micimize/sculptor_scratchpad/README.md

 </details>

-I didn't scrutinize the code that much, which I'd certainly do if we falsify some of the other candidate root causes.
+I didn't scrutinize the code that much except to verify the latency time deltas weren't being obviously fudged.
-But, to me the final result seemed plausible and alleviated some of my concerns for the time being (there would have had to be near-second latency in the case we were investigating).
+But to me, the final result seemed plausible and alleviated some of my concerns for the time being (there would have had to be near-second latency in the case we were investigating).

 ![](./docker_mount_stress_test/docker_mount_test.png)